ethyca/fides/docs/fides/docs/development/code_style.md

 ### Black formatting

-Fidesctl's code is formatted using the [black](https://github.com/ambv/black) style.
+Fides' code is formatted using the [black](https://github.com/ambv/black) style.
 This style is checked in a CI step, and merges to master are prevented if code does not conform.

 A number of extensions are available for popular editors that will automatically apply black to your code.

 ### Pylint

-Fidesctl's code is linted using [pylint](https://pylint.org/).
+Fides' code is linted using [pylint](https://pylint.org/).
 Linter checks run as part of a CI step and merges to master are prevented if code does not conform.

 ### Mypy

-Fidesctl's code is statically-typed using [mypy](http://mypy-lang.org/).
+Fides' code is statically-typed using [mypy](http://mypy-lang.org/).
 Type checking is validated as a CI step, and merges to master are prevented if code does not pass type checks.
 As a general rule, mypy typing requires all function arguments and return values to be annotated.

 ### Xenon

-Fidesctl's code is checked for its cyclomatic-complexity by Xenon.
+Fides' code is checked for its cyclomatic-complexity by Xenon.
 If a single logical piece of code is deemed too complex, then a CI step will fail, at which point the focus should be on breaking up said complex function/method/class.